 Child & Adolescent Mental Health Services

-The Betty Hardwick Center contracts with the Texas Department of State Health Services to provide quality family-focused, community-based mental health services and supports to children and their families.
+The Betty Hardwick Center contracts with the Health and Human Services Commission to provide quality family-focused, community-based mental health services and supports to children and their families.
 Services are delivered using the Texas’ Recovery and Resiliency (TRR) model that determines who is eligible for various types and amounts of services.
 The following services are included in the array:

 Crisis Hotline – A telephone service available 24 hours a day, 7 days a week that you can call to get help if your child is experiencing a psychiatric crisis.
 Locally, this number is 1-800-758-3344.